These medicines help lower blood pressure but also may be used to ease symptoms of an enlarged prostate.By Mayo Clinic Staff

-Because alpha blockers also relax other muscles throughout the body, these medications also can help improve urine flow in older men with prostate problems.
+Alpha blockers also relax other muscles throughout the body.
+So, these medicines are sometimes used to improve urine flow in older men with prostate problems.

-Alpha blockers are either short-acting or long-acting.
-Short-acting medications work quickly, but their effects last only a few hours.
-Long-acting medications take longer to work, but their effects last longer.
+Alpha blockers are either short-acting or long-acting medicines.
+Short-acting medicines work quickly, but their effects last only a few hours.
+Long-acting medicines take longer to work, but their effects last longer.
 The alpha blocker that's best for you depends on your health and the condition being treated.

-Alpha blockers are also called alpha-adrenergic blocking agents, alpha-adrenergic antagonists, adrenergic blocking agents and alpha-blocking agents.
+Alpha blockers also are called alpha-adrenergic blocking agents, alpha-adrenergic antagonists, adrenergic blocking agents, alpha-blocking agents and alpha-1 blockers.

 Examples of alpha blockers used to treat high blood pressure include:

 Alpha blockers typically aren't the first treatment option for high blood pressure.
-Instead, they're used in combination with other drugs, such as diuretics, when your high blood pressure is difficult to control.
+Instead, they're used together with other medicines, such as diuretics, when high blood pressure is difficult to control.

-In addition to high blood pressure, doctors prescribe alpha blockers to prevent, treat or improve symptoms of an enlarged prostate (benign prostatic hyperplasia).
+Alpha blockers are sometimes given to prevent, treat or improve symptoms of an enlarged prostate, also called benign prostatic hyperplasia.

-Some alpha blockers might have a "first-dose effect."
-When you start taking an alpha blocker, you might develop pronounced low blood pressure and dizziness, which can make you faint when you rise from a sitting or lying position.
+When you start taking an alpha blocker, you might have low blood pressure and dizziness.
+This can make you faint when you get up from sitting or lying down to standing.
 As a result, the first dose is often taken at bedtime.

 Other side effects might include:

-Before taking an alpha blocker, be sure your doctor knows about other medications you take, such as beta blockers, calcium channel blockers or medications for erectile dysfunction.
-Alpha blockers can increase or decrease the effects of other medications you take.
+Before taking an alpha blocker, be sure your health care team knows about other medicines you take.
+Alpha blockers may affect how some other medicines work.
+Be sure to mention if you take any beta blockers, calcium channel blockers or medicines for erectile dysfunction.

 Alpha blockers may improve total cholesterol.
-However, some research has found that long-term use of some alpha blockers can increase the risk of heart failure.
+But some research suggests that long-term use of some alpha blockers might increase the risk of heart failure.